MrMoose/CloudConnector/README.md

 see if your console browser is pointing into that region.
 Lastly note that logging is unavailable in shipping build configuration.

-#### I have configured logging but see no logs in the Google Logging console
+#### I have configured logging but see no logs in my provider's Logging console

-Google logging is not yet implemented.
-Also note that logging is unavailable in shipping build configuration.
+Logging is unavailable in shipping build configuration.
+Perhaps you are using Shipping?

-#### I want to trace with XRay but no traces appear

-If in an isolated subnet, XRay will not work due to the lack of VPC endpoints for it.
-If not, check the following:
-* is your infrastructure providing trace information?
-Is, for example, XRay active in your lambda?
-* are you creating a tracer object?
-* are you opening and closing segments

 #### When trying to build a package, I get weird protobuf related linker errors